hekailiang/squirrel/README.md

 When all the parallel states reached final state, a **Finish** context event will be fired.
 * **Define Context Event**
 Context event means that user defined event has predefined context in the state machine. squirrel-foundation defined three type of context event for different use case.
 **Start/Terminate Event**: Event declared as start/terminate event will be used when state machine started/terminated.
-So user can differentiate the Action trigger cause.
+So user can differentiate the invoked action trigger, e.g. when state machine is starting and entering its initial state, user can differentiate these state entry action was invoked by start event.
-**Finish Event**: When all the parallel states reached final state, finish event will be fired.
+**Finish Event**: When all the parallel states reached final state, finish event will be automatically fired.
 User can define following transition based on finish event.
 To define the context event, user has two way, annotation or builder API.
 ```java
 	@ContextEvent(finishEvent="Finish")